remotemcu/remcu-chip-sdks/README.md

 #### Without Docker

-I tested on ubuntu 16.04 and MacOS version
+I tested on Ubuntu and MacOS Darwin x64

 To build REMCU Library, please follow these steps: